kitak/desktop-widget-boilerplate/README.md

 # desktop-widget-boilerplate

-This is boilerplate for desktop widget by electron.
+This is desktop widget boilerplate by electron.

 ## install and run